CodeLychee/ConsoleBasedQuizApplication/README.md

    - It includes methods to return the question, return the list of options, and check if the user's answer is correct.

 3. **Quiz.java**
    - This is the core class that manages the quiz logic.
-It:
+   - It contains of the following:
      - Stores a list of questions.
      - Displays questions to the user.
      - Captures the user's answers and checks their correctness.